-Bank Name: Conventional Bank 1 Level: Local / Bank-wide / Consolidated BHD '000 BHD '000 Unweighte ed Values (be fore applying factors) Stable Fun ding Factors Weight ed Values (af ter applying fa ctors) Sr. Item No Specified maturity Less than 6 months More than 6 months and less than one year Over one year No Specified maturity Less than 6 months More than 6 months and less than one year Over one year No Specified maturity Less than 6 months More than 6 months and less than one year Over one year Total Weighted Value Required Stable Funding (RSF) 1 9 Coins and banknotes 0% - - - 10 All central bank reserves (including required reserves and excess reserves) 0% - - - 11 All claims on central banks - 0% 50% 100% 12 "Trade date" receivables arisng from sales of financial 0% 0% 0% 0% instruments, foreign currencies and commodities 0% 0% 0% 0% 13 Unencumbered Level 1 HQLA (a) Marketable securities representing claims on or guaranteed by: 1.
+Bank Name: Islamic Bank Level: Local / Bank-wide / Consolidated BHD '000 , BHD '000 Unweighted Values (before applying factors) Stable Fun ding Factors Weight Sr. Item No Specified maturity Less than 6 months More than 6 months and less than one year Over one year No Specified maturity Less than 6 months More than 6 months and less than one year Over one year No Specified maturity Less than 6 months More than 6 months and less than one year Over one year Total Weighted Value Required Stable Funding (RSF) 9 Coins and banknotes 0% - - - 10 All central bank reserves (including required reserves and excess reserves) 0% - - - 11 All claims on central banks - 0% 50% 100% 12 "Trade date" receivables arisng from sales of financial instruments, foreign currencies and commodities 0% 0% 0% 0% 13 Unencumbered Level 1 HQLA (a) Marketable securities representing claims on or guaranteed by: 1.
 Government of Bahrain or the Central Bank of Bahrain 5% - - - 2.
-Sovereigns, central banks, PSEs, and MDBs that are assigned a 5% - - - 0% risk weight 5% The Bank for International Settelments, the International Monetary Fund, the European Central Bank and the European Community 570 (b) Non-0% risk-weighted sovereigns: Debt securities/Sukuk issued in domestic currency by the sovereign or central bank in the country in which the liquidity risk is being taken or in the bank's home country 5% - - - 2.
-Debt securities/Sukuk in foreign currencies issued by the sovereign or central bank up to the amount of the bank's stressed net cash outflows in that specific foreign currency stemming from the bank's operations in the jurisdiction where the bank's liquidity risk is being taken 5% - - - 14 Unencumbered Level 2A HQLA (a) Marketable securities representing claims on or guaranteed by sovereigns, central banks, PSEs or multilateral development banks that are assigned a 20% risk weight 15% - - - (b) Corporate debt securities (including commercial paper) and covered bonds with a credit rating equal or equivilant to at least AA- 15% - - -
+Sovereigns, central banks, PSEs, and MDBs that are assigned a 0% risk weight 5% - - - 3.
+The Bank for International Settelments, the International Monetary Fund, the European Central Bank and the European Community 5% - - - (b) Non-0% risk-weighted sovereigns: Sukuk issued in domestic currency by the sovereign or central bank in the country in which the liquidity risk is being taken or in the bank's home country 5% - - - 2.
+Sukuk in foreign currencies issued by the sovereign or central bank up to the amount of the bank's stressed net cash outflows in that specific foreign currency stemming from the bank's operations in the jurisdiction where the bank's iquidity risk is being taken 5% - - - 14 Unencumbered Level 2A HQLA (a) Marketable Sukuk representing claims on or guaranteed by sovereigns, central banks, PSEs or multilateral development banks that are assigned a 20% risk weight 15% - - - (b) Corporate sukuk covered sukuk with a credit rating equal or equivilant to at least AA- 15% - - - 15 Unencumbered Level 2B HQLA (a) Corporate sukuk (including commercial paper) with a credit rating of between A+ and BBB- 50% - - - (b) Exchange traded common equity shares not issued by financial institutions or other affiliates 50% - - -